 My friend’s daughter is getting married in July, and I thought a handmade quilled monogram would be a perfect gift for her.

+Paper Quilling is the art of taking thin strips of paper of varying widths, and rolling, gluing and shaping them into different shapes.
 While quilling seems to still be around on some handmade cards, you really don’t see it much these days.
 So after doing a bit of research, and looking at some online tutorials, I decided to go to the store to get supplies.
-Unfortunately, the stores carried nothing for this craft.
-Tons and tons of scrapbooking stuff, and not a quilling tool to be found.

 If you are a beginner at this particular skill, I highly recommend this Beginners Quilling Kit.

 It includes quilling tools, basic instructions and even some paper strips to practice with!
 When I created this monogram originally, I used just a clipped tapestry needle to quill with.
 If I had this kit, it would have been so much easier!

 The technique is actually pretty simple.
 Cut your paper into strips.
 I cut mine in 1/4″ strips because I wanted my quilling to really pop.

 For larger quilling projects like this, I have found that my little paper cutter is invaluable!
 It can cut tons of strips of paper in no time!